Cape Town Featured, Cities and Towns

 Cape Town regularly makes it onto the "Top 5 Most Beautiful Cities in the World" lists.
-It's the Mother City of South Africa and a very popular tourist destination.
+It's the Mother City of South Africa and very popular with locals and international visitors alike.
 It's affordable, beautiful and safe to visit.
-Many international celebrities own homes in Cape Town.
+Numerous international celebrities own homes here.

-The city is almost 400 years old and built on the slopes of Table Mountain.
-It is a city rich in culture and history, with a vibrant and cosmopolitan population of about 3 million people.
+The city is almost 400 years old, rich in culture and history, with a vibrant and cosmopolitan population of about 3 million people.

 The V&A Waterfront

-The V&A (Victoria and Albert) Waterfront is Cape Town's premier shopping and entertainment complex, built around the old harbour.
-There are hundreds of shops and restaurants to choose from, as well as entertainment venues, the Two Oceans Aquarium, and various upmarket hotels.
-It's also where you'll find the trendy renovated Silo District, home to the fascinating new Zeitz Museum of Contemporary Art Africa (MOCCA).
+The Victoria and Albert Waterfront is Cape Town's premier shopping and entertainment complex, built around the old harbour.
+There are hundreds of shops and restaurants to choose from, street buskers, live entertainment venues, the Two Oceans Aquarium and various upmarket hotels.
+It's also where you'll find the trendy, renovated Silo District and the fascinating new Zeitz Museum of Contemporary Art Africa (MOCCA).

-Now you can download a VoiceMap app on your Android/iOS device, called ‘Reinventing the Tavern of the Seas’, plug in your earphones and tap ‘start’.
-You'll be able to explore the V&A Waterfront at your own pace as the app is GPS driven, listening to all the low-down on this area and its fascinating history.
+TIP - Download the Android/iOS app ‘Reinventing the Tavern of the Seas’, plug in your earphones and tap ‘start’.
+You'll be able to explore the V&A Waterfront at your own pace while listening to all the low-down on this area and its fascinating history.